Pandemic Trip 2021 ✈ Maldives

 Snorkeled at the house reef.

-We rented the snorkelling equipments (mask, snorkel, fins, bag) free of charge from the Dive Centre.
+We rented the snorkeling equipment (mask, snorkel, fins, bag) free of charge from the Dive Centre.
 Life vests were available free of charge at the watersports center, but had to be returned each evening before 6pm.

 Workout - Hubby ran and I did yoga on the deck.